alegat/identifiable/readme.md

 ## plot_identifiable.m
 plots the solution.

+## search_counterex_decoupled.m
+tries to find networks which are decoupled-identifiable but not locally identifiable.
+No such network found so far.

 [HGB18] Hendrickx, Julien M., Michel Gevers, and Alexandre S. Bazanella.
 "Identifiability of dynamical networks with partial node measurements."
 IEEE Transactions on Automatic Control 64.6 (2018): 2240-2253.

 [CSV19] Cheng, Xiaodong, Shengling Shi, and Paul MJ Van den Hof.
 "Allocation of excitation signals for generic identifiability of linear dynamic networks." arXiv preprint arXiv:1910.04525v1 (2019).